1connect/backup-scripts/README.md

 ## Encryption keys

-Attic stores its encryption keys in `~/.attic/keys`.
+If you enabled encryption, Attic stores the encryption keys in `~/.attic/keys`.
 Remember to backup them separately; you won't be able to use your backup if you loose them!